 SEO consultants are a great choice if you're want a strategy that is going to deliver long-term value

-However, there are scenarios where maybe it isn't quite the right time to invest in SEO.
-To further help with your decision-making process, I've pulled together a list of 11 things to consider that should help you decide on whether it is the right time for your business to start investing in SEO and hiring a search consultant.
+However, there are scenarios where maybe it isn't the right time to invest in SEO.
+To further help with your decision-making process, I've pulled together a list of 11 things to consider that should help you decide whether it is the right time for your business to start investing in SEO and hiring a search consultant.

 1. Hire an SEO consultant if organic is going to provide growth